qifun/json-stream/README.md

 ### `JsonStream`

-The most important type is `com.qifun.jsonStream.JsonStream`, a hierarchical iterator created from an object, an input stream or a string, and able to produce another object, output stream, or string.
+`com.qifun.jsonStream.JsonStream` is the universal intermedia type for most of conversions.
+It is a hierarchical iterator created from an object, an input stream or a string.
+And then, the `JsonStream` is able to produce another object, output stream, or string.
-`JsonStream` is the universal intermedia type for most of conversions.

 ### Dynamically-typed objects